akb89/pyfn/README.md

 |   |   |-- lu
 ```

-## Formats
+## Conversion

+pyfn can be used to convert data to and from:
+- FRAMENET XML: the format of the released FrameNet XML data
+- SEMEVAL XML: the format of the SEMEVAL 2007 shared task 19 on frame semantic structure extraction
+- SEMAFOR CoNLL: the format used by the SEMAFOR parser
+- BIOS: the format used by the OPEN-SESAME parser
+- CoNLL-X: the format used by various state-of-the-art POS taggers and dependency parsers (see preprocessing considerations for frame semantic parsing in [below](#preprocessing-and-frame-semantic-parsing))

+As well as to generate the `.csv` hierarchy files used by both SEMAFOR and
+OPEN-SESAME parsers to integrate the hierarchy feature (see (Kshirsagar et al., 2015) for details).

 For an exhaustive description of all formats, check out [FORMAT.md](FORMAT.md).

-## Conversion HowTo
+### HowTo

 The following sections provide examples of commands to convert FN data
 to and from different formats.
 All commands can make use of the following options:
-1. `--splits`: specify which splits should be converted. `--splits train` will generate all train/dev/test splits, according to data found under the fndata-1.x/{train/dev/test} directories. `--splits dev` will generate the dev and test splits according to data found under the fndata-1.x/{dev/test} directories.
-This option will skip the train splits but generate the same dev/test splits that would have been generated with `--splits train`. `--splits test` will generate the test splits according to data found under the fndata-1.x/test directory, and skip the train/dev splits.
-The test splits generated with `--splits test` will be the same as those generated with the `--splits train` and `--splits dev`.
+1. `--splits`: specify which splits should be converted. `--splits train` will generate all
+train/dev/test splits, according to data found under the fndata-1.x/{train/dev/test}
+directories. `--splits dev` will generate the dev and test splits according to data found under
+the fndata-1.x/{dev/test} directories.
+This option will skip the train splits but generate the
+same dev/test splits that would have been generated with `--splits train`. `--splits test` will
+generate the test splits according to data found under the fndata-1.x/test directory, and skip
+the train/dev splits.
+The test splits generated with `--splits test` will be the same as those
+generated with the `--splits train` and `--splits dev`.
 Default to `--splits test`.
 2. `--output_sentences`: if specified, will output a `.sentences` file
 in the process, containing all raw annotated sentences, one sentence per line.
 3. `--with_exemplars`: if specified, will process the exemplars (data under